Nickghase/Assigment/README.md

 2) Product_matching:
-Creating word embedding using pretrained model sentence transformer and then using cosine similarity find the most similar product library used : pytorch and transformer output file is named as output which have matched product from both dataset.
+Creating word embedding using pretrained model sentence transformer and then using cosine similarity find the most similar product library used : pytorch and transformer output file is named as result which have matched product from both dataset.